BCGDV/lon-kinbal/readme.md

     - The `-it` instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container
     - The `--entrypoint` overwrites the default ENTRYPOINT of the image and opens shell when the container boots up.
 - Once the container boots up, add your credentials to the AWS CLI by executing `aws configure`.
+- Deploy the core cluster by executing `sh ./bin/core/EKS/deploy.sh`
-- If you already have a cluster deployed or want to configure kubectl with your newly created cluster - run `aws eks update-kubeconfig --name <CLUSTER_NAME>`
+- Configure kubectl with your newly created cluster - run `aws eks update-kubeconfig --name <CLUSTER_NAME>`

 ## Core Deployments <a name="coredeployments"></a>
 ### EKS Cluster <a name="ekscluster"></a>